Michellea-njoku/Final-Exam-COSC-330-002/README.md

 # Interactive C Shell with Static & Shared Libraries
 ## Overview

-This project demonstrates how to create and use both **static (.a)** and **shared (.so)** libraries in C.
+This program demonstrates how to create and use both **static (.a)** and **shared (.so)** libraries in C.

-The program is a custom Brennan-style shell interface that allows users to execute commands such as reversing a string, multiplying numbers, and finding square roots using functions stored in a reusable C library.
+It's also a custom Brennan-style shell interface that allows users to execute commands such as reversing a string, multiplying numbers, and finding square roots using functions stored in a reusable C library.

 ---